 (A previous version of this article was posted with sales numbers from Dead or Alive Xtreme 1 attributed to Dead or Alive Xtreme 2.
-This has been corrected, as well as a couple other grammatical errors were fixed.)
+This has been corrected, as well as correcting a couple of grammar errors.)

 The year is 1985, the month August.
 A bipartisan, but primarily left leaning, group called the Parents Music Resource Committee (PMRC) formed a year earlier, lead by a group of concerned wives spearheaded by Tipper Gore.
 Leading up to this month was a ramp up in awareness of supposed “porn rock” which consisted of lyrics and imagery of sex, drugs, BDSM, and supposed Satanism, culminating in the infamous Senate hearings on the issue of how to discuss this “problem” one fall day 30 years ago.
 An unlikely trio in Dee Snider, Frank Zappa, and John Denver teamed up to proffer their view that what was being considered was censorship in practice, and in regards to items that would have been government backed, an attack on free speech.

 So what was on the table back then that caused such uproar, and begot such a creative alliance to work to protect what they could of creator rights?
 Of the items brought forth as primary concerns, we had a ratings system akin to movies at the time (and video games currently) that most lawmakers said they would want to be voluntary, but some folks looking to make a name wanted as mandatory.
 The result of this was that we got the birth of the “Parental Warning: Explicit Lyrics” that you can see today on CDs (those who still listen to physical copies of music at least).
 This would seem benign at first until major retailers like Walmart, Sears, and JC Penny would stop stocking recordings with PMRC record label warnings on them due to pressure.